jennymaidev/ChicagoPublicTransit/README.md

 ### Cleaning Objectives and Approach

-Data cleaning was guided by three principal objectives: (1) ensure homogeneity of the analytical sample to enable valid statistical inference; (2) exclude non-market transactions that would violate assumptions of housing market analysis; (3) remove data quality anomalies and outliers that would introduce bias or violate statistical assumptions.
+Data cleaning was guided by three principal objectives:

+* (1) ensure homogeneity of the analytical sample to enable valid statistical inference
+* (2) exclude non-market transactions that would violate assumptions of housing market analysis
+* (3) remove data quality anomalies and outliers that would introduce bias or violate statistical assumptions.

 We adopted a filtering approach rather than imputation or transformation, preserving data integrity by documenting all exclusion criteria and retaining raw data in the repository.
 This approach enables future researchers to apply alternative cleaning criteria if desired, supporting reproducibility and methodological transparency.